 Italian Invasion and Roman Resistance in World War II

 Learn about the role of Rome and Italy in World War II history.
-Designed by two distinguished JFRC alumni – historian Phil O’Connor, PhD, and former West Point instructor Jim Centner, students will visit several historically significant World War II sites in Italy.
+Designed by two distinguished JFRC alumni – the late historian, Phil O’Connor, PhD., and former West Point instructor Jim Centner, students will visit several historically significant World War II sites in Italy.
 These two day-long trips include visits to Anzio and Nettuno, and areas of Rome not seen by the average tourist.
 During the visits to Anzio and Nettuno, students will see the US Military Cemetery and understand what young American men and women did during the Italian invasion.
 In Rome, students will hear about the Roman resistance, visiting the site of an attack against Nazis at Via Rasella.
 Other visits include the former Gestapo Headquarters and the Fosse Ardeatine – caves just outside the city where 335 Roman civilians were executed by the Nazis as a reprisal for the Partisan attacks on Via Rasella.
 Click here to read the 12th Edition WWII Guide by Phil O'Connor.